 In a recent flare up of my chronic illness, I found myself struggling with answering the question, "what should I say?" or "what can I do to support you?"
 These questions just made me angry because it's just like if you tell someone to apologize to you, the apology then means nothing.
 This is no fault of the person asking the question.
+And in many ways, I understand where you are coming from.
 Our society doesn't train us to talk about illness as a long term thing that has no foreseeable end.
+We aren't taught how to care for people with chronic illness.
 So I thought I'd write a list of things you should say if someone comes to you struggling with a chronic illness.
 This also serves as a sort of manifesto of things I would say to my fellow spoonies/chronic illness warriors as well.

 DISCLAIMER: This is just my opinion; I'm sure that you may disagree with some of the things I say here; if you do, please feel free to leave your thoughts in the comments.

 1. I'm not going to sit here and pretend to understand what you are feeling or going through.